Wadi Barada offensive (2016–2017): The offensive

-Over the next days Hezbollah and army units slowly but steadily advanced into Ain Al-Fijah.
+Over the next days Hezbollah and army units slowly advanced into Ain Al-Fijah.
 On 19 January, government forces captured the village of Afrah.
 Later that day, representatives of the local rebels and the government agreed to another ceasefire and to attempt to enforce the peace deal that the involved parties had agreed upon before Ahmad Ghadban's death, though this agreement, too, quickly collapsed, with both sides resuming hostilities.
 The rebels consequently blamed Hezbollah for the failure of the peace process, saying that the government could not restrain the Lebanese fighters.
-On 26 January, al-Masdar News reported that another agreement had been reached between the government and the opposition fighters, with 2,600 rebels reportedly surrendering.
-Accordingly, only about 500 militants were still violently opposing the pro-government takeover of Wadi Barada.
-Despite this, SOHR reported on the next day that fighting for Ain Al-Fijah continued unabated.
+On 26 January, al-Masdar News reported that another agreement had been reached between the government and the opposition fighters, with 2,600 rebels reportedly surrendering, leaving about 500 militants continuing to resist the pro-government takeover of Wadi Barada.
+SOHR reported on the next day that fighting for Ain Al-Fijah continued unabated.

-On 28 January, however, the rebels finally retreated from Ain Al-Fijah as "goodwill gesture" for the implementation of the peace agreement of 26 January.
+On 28 January, however, SOHR and al-Masdar reported that the rebels finally retreated from Ain Al-Fijah as "goodwill gesture" for the implementation of the peace agreement of 26 January.
 The army subsequently took control of the town, and said the remaining opposition forces in the valley would be allowed to leave for Idlib Governorate.

-A day later, the Army took full control of Wadi Barada.
-Maintenance workers were sent by the government to fix the Al-Fijeh Springs thus restoring the water supply to 5 million people who reside in Greater Damascus.
+A day later, the Army took full control of Wadi Barada, and the water supply to Greater Damascus was restored.
 Later on, the first buses carrying rebels left for Idlib, while al-Masdar News reported that some Jabhat Fatah al-Sham fighters attacked other opposition groups in Kafr az Zayt due to disagreements over the ceasefire.